google/j2objc/blog/_posts/2015-08-07-lambdas-in-java-8-dysfunctional-interfaces.md

 }
 {% endhighlight %}

-We drop the annotation, add template types, and with this we can look at our first lambda:
+We drop the annotation, add generic types, and with this we can look at our first lambda:

 {% highlight java %}
 Func<Object, Object> hello = (Object x) -> x + " World!";